lilblupig/fte-calc/README.md

 ### **Libraries and Frameworks**
 * [Bootstrap 5](https://getbootstrap.com/) is used to provide the grid functionality for uniform design, responsiveness and to enable the use of modal and hamburger menu.
 * [jQuery](https://jquery.com/) is used to simplify the implementation of interactive JavaScript components.
-* [Google Fonts](https://fonts.google.com/) are used to provide the typography for the website.
-* [Font Awesome](https://fontawesome.com/) is used to provide the icons for the website.

 ### **Tools**
 * [Git](https://git-scm.com/)/[GitHub](https://github.com/) was used for version control and repository storage.